 With Peppol you can safely exchange electronic business documents through the highly secured and safe international network.
 But before you are able to connect to this network, you need to register at a Peppol Access Point to create a Peppol ID.

 Requesting a Peppol ID

-After registration you need a Peppol ID.
-You can request this at your Peppol access point.
-Once you receive this unique identification number - equal to a phone number - you can send invoices to other businesses and (governmental) institutions connected to the network.
+You can request a Peppol ID at a Peppol Access Point.
+Once you receive this unique identification number you can send invoices to other businesses and (governmental) institutions connected to this network.

 Eventually, a good UBL invoice has quite some advantages.